NVIDIA/spark-rapids/docs/download.md

 * Download the [RAPIDS
   Accelerator for Apache Spark 22.06.0 jar](https://repo1.maven.org/maven2/com/nvidia/rapids-4-spark_2.12/22.06.0/rapids-4-spark_2.12-22.06.0.jar)

-This package is built against CUDA 11.5 and has [CUDA forward compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/index.html) enabled.
+This package is built against CUDA 11.5 and older CUDA 11.x versions are supported through [CUDA forward compatibility](https://docs.nvidia.com/deploy/cuda-compatibility/index.html).
 It is tested on V100, T4, A2, A10, A30 and A100 GPUs with CUDA 11.0-11.5.
-For those using other types of GPUs which do not have CUDA forward compatibility (for example, GeForce), CUDA 11.5 is required.
+For those using other types of GPUs which do not have CUDA forward compatibility (for example, GeForce), CUDA 11.5 or later is required.
 Users will need to ensure the minimum driver (450.80.02) and CUDA toolkit are installed on each Spark node.

 ### Verify signature